 Wells-Next-The-Sea (beach huts and pine woods)

 Wells-next-the-Sea (the add-on name was created to avoid confusion with the Somerset city of Wells) is a pretty town on the north Norfolk coast, with sandy beaches and pastel-coloured beach huts.
 The tidal creek offers changing views throughout the day.
-Barbecues are banned on the beach (and in local pine woods).
+Barbecues are banned on beaches and local woods.

 The 1953 Great Flood killed many people on the East coast.
 Local police officers Charles Lewis and Leonard Deptford received George medals for heroic rescues, including a bedridden elderly couple, and a local dog.